janosh/svelte-multiselect/readme.md

    Currently active option, i.e. the one the user currently hovers or navigated to with arrow keys.

 1. ```ts
-   createOptionMsg: string = `Create this option...`
+   createOptionMsg: string | null = `Create this option...`
    ```

-   Message shown to users after entering text when no options match their query and `allowUserOptions` is truthy.
+   The message shown to users when `allowUserOptions` is truthy and they entered text that doesn't match any existing options to suggest creating a new option from the entered text.
+Emits `console.error` if `allowUserOptions` is `true` or `'append'` and `createOptionMsg=''` to since users might be unaware they can create new option.
+The error can be silenced by setting `createOptionMsg=null` indicating developer intent is to e.g. use MultiSelect as a tagging component where a user message might be unwanted.

 1. ```ts
    allowEmpty: boolean = false